URBAN (Urban-Rural Biomonitoring and Assessment Network) is a community science monitoring program for the City of Hamilton and surrounding areas.

 URBAN volunteers have tracked the health of more than 23 wetlands and 8 streams in the Hamilton region.
-Volunteers included local high school and university students as well aboriginal youth in the Saugeen Ojibway Nations (Bruce Peninsula) (see final report for 2010-2015).
-In 2016, URBAN initiated a new program of stream monitoring based on amount of periphytic algae that grows in stream (see URBAN 2.0 report).
+Volunteers include local high school and university students as well as aboriginal youth in the Saugeen Ojibway Nations (Bruce Peninsula).

 The overall goal of URBAN is to allow citizens, especially youth in local communities and in First Nations to experience nature, and to contribute to the preservation of wildlife and natural areas within urban and rural landscapes.